Scifabric/pybossa/doc/api.rst

     creation date will be visible for everyone through the API.

 .. note::
-    By default PyBossa limits the list of items to 20.
+    By default PYBOSSA limits the list of items to 20.
 If you want to get more items, use the keyword **limit=N** with **N** being a number to get that amount.
 There is a maximum of 100 to the **limit** keyword, so if you try to get more items at once it won't work.